jefflund/archive/quotes.md

 If you cannot grok the overall structure of a program while taking a shower, you are not ready to code it.
 -Richard Pattis

+The first 90 percent of code accounts for the first 90 percent of development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time.
+-Tom Cargill

+Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstader's Law.